qadan/civviebot/README.md

 - Curious if user objects from Discord can provide Steam account info at all.
 That would make mapping super simple.
 - Allow for per-game configurations?
+- The Apache example is super permissive; should figure out where the requests are coming from via Firaxis and make the example locked down to that source.

 ## Contact